ottonautti/snooker-score-bot/snooker-api.md

         "id": "string",  // unique identifier for the fixture/match "format": {
-          "reds": "int",   // number of red balls on the table "bestOf": "int", // number of frames to be played at most },
+          "reds": "int",   // number of red balls on the table "best_of": "int", // number of frames to be played at most },
         "group": "string",   // group identifier
         "player1": "string", // player1 name "Lastname Firstname"